Leg Length Discrepancy and Short Right Leg Syndrome

 Level to Mild Range is the ideal hip alignment in the upright standing position.
 It might be considered normal or good posture but it is not the norm.
 In my clinical experience, the majority of clients present with chronic left sided unilateral anterior hip rotation in the High Range.

 There are exception cases who have a structural leg length discrepancy and do not exhibit the First Cardinal Sign.
 They are uncommon.
+Pelvic tilt in the Frontal Plane will be greater and symptomatically they more affected in the lumbar spine.
 Do not assume leg length is even or near even if the First Cardinal Sign of anterior rotation of the left hip is not present.
 Complete the examination for the other Cardinal Signs and leg length discrepancy tests before making conclusions.

 I carry out an assessment of this aspect of hip posture following initial discussion of the client’s condition prior to treatment.
 Practitioner seated to the side of the client standing looking straight ahead.
 Noting Lordosis, Kyphosis, Forward Head Carriage, and degree of chest tightness.
 Hip orientation in the Sagittal Plane is examined by palpating the Iliac Crest and top corner of the ASIS to determine hip position on both left and right sides.